 However, one thing that I don’t find so convenient is Siri remote.
 Though the virtual assistant is quite good in letting you control your Apple TV, at times it doesn’t work as expected.
 Moreover, Siri faces difficulty in understanding different accents.

-There is an widget named “CiderTV” which allows you to control your Apple TV right from your iPhone's Lock screen thanks to the Notification Center widget.
-With the built-in keyboard as well as easy-to-use functionality, it's equipped to do the task of letting you have a perfect command of your TV without any hassle.
+There is a widget named “Unified Remote” which allows you to control your Apple TV right from your iPhone’s Lock screen thanks to the Notification Center widget.
+With the built-in keyboard as well as easy-to-use functionality, it’s equipped to do the task of letting you have a perfect command of your TV without any hassle.

 How to Control Apple TV from iPhone’s Lock Screen

 Step #1.
-First off, you need to download CiderTV widget on your iPhone or iPad.
-It's available for free on App Store.
+First off, you need to download the Unified Remote app on your iPhone or iPad.
+It’s available for free on the App Store.

 Step #2.
 Swipe down from the top of the Home Screen to bring up Notification Center.